 - Coordinating the MS in Clinical and Translational Research Training Program.
 A Certificate in Clinical and Translational Research is also offered.

-The CCTST also coordinates the KL2 Research Scholars mentored career development award program for highly qualified MD, PhD, or PharmD junior faculty pursuing careers in clinical and translational research, as well as the Building Interdisciplinary Research Careers in Women’s Health (BIRCWH) K12 program.
+The CCTST also coordinates the KL2 Research Scholars mentored career development award program for highly qualified MD, PhD, or PharmD junior faculty pursuing careers in clinical and translational research.

 More About CCTST